BasicWolf/zblog/src/content/articles/2023_02_21_specification_by_example/specification_by_example.rst

 Least to say, that none of these companies had living documentation.

-That is what "Specification by Example" is about.
-Throughout the book, Gojko constantly refers to companies and people who explain the key patterns in detail.
+"Specification by Example" tells the story of teams and companies that succeeded in BDD.
+Gojko first talks about the obstacles that the teams should go through to change the mindset about BDD.
+He continues with a detailed explanation of every key pattern - every pattern has a designated chapter.
-The last six chapters of the book are the case studies which tell the story of real companies and their journey from  waterfall and "agile-ish" development processes to specification by example.
+The last six chapters of the book are the case studies, which narrate the companies journey from  waterfall and "agile-ish" development processes to specification by example.

 To my shame, I have yet to build a system that incorporates all the key patterns described in the book.
 And I am eagerly looking forward to it!